Holiday Budgeting: How to Plan for Every Expense This Season

 How much does the average family spend on each child for Christmas?

-It depends, but on average, 19% of people plan to spend at least $200 per child for the holidays.
+It depends, but on average in 2024, 19% of people planned to spend at least $200 per child for the holidays.

 About the author